 The issuances were exempt from registration pursuant to Section 4(a)(2) of the Securities Act of 1933.
 No other shares were offered or sold.
 The shares are restricted securities in accordance with Rule 144 and contain a legend (1) stating that the shares have not been registered under the Securities Act and (2) setting forth or referring to the restrictions on transferability and sale of the shares under the Securities Act.

-- B. Any jurisdictions where the offering was registered or qualified; - C. The number of shares offered;

-D. The number of shares sold;
+Telefining to the restrictions on transferability and sale of the charge and the Securities ret.
+B. Any jurisdictions where the offering was registered or qualified; C. The number of shares offered; D. The number of shares sold;